Celebrate the New Year In Japan: 7 Uniquely Japanese Traditions | Guidable - Your Guide to a Sustainable, Wellbeing-centred Life in Japan

 Another exciting tradition in Japan that you may not find in other cultures in welcoming the new year is having your future told, which is called uranai in Japanese!

-From special uranai books that tell your future based on your date of birth, to actual fortune-tellers and omikuji drawn from temples and shrines, Japanese people are always curious about the future.
+From special uranai books that tell your future based on your date of birth, to actual fortune-tellers and omikuji drawn from temples and shrines, people are always curious about the future.

 The most common questions asked are around peoples love lives, careers and any possible bad luck.